Neural timescales from a computational perspective: Timescale as signatures of dynamics supporting network computation

-Computational neuroscience has had a long-standing interest in the repertoire of available timescales to elucidate how neural circuits can represent and perform cognitive tasks with complex temporal structures.
-Classically, models were ``hand-crafted'', i.e., parameters were manually selected or analytically determined to satisfy \textit{a priori} constraints, and were intended to capture how neuronal circuits implement dynamics necessary for computation, such as delayed persistent activity for working memory\cite{lim_balanced_2013} or slow evidence accumulation for decision-making\cite{xjwang_slow_2002, wong_recurrent_2006}.
-To understand the underlying mechanisms, related theoretical investigations focused on how tailored structures in recurrent network connectivity and its eigenspectrum shape the dynamical landscape or phase portrait of the network\cite{rajan_eigenvalue_2006, khona_attractor_2022} (Box~2), with special interests in, e.g., fixed points, line attractors, and limit cycles (Fig.~\ref{fig:functional}b), which could be leveraged for memory\cite{hopfield_hopfield_1982, sussillo_opening_2013}, input integration\cite{seung_stability_2000, khona_attractor_2022}, and timing\cite{buonomano_timing_2003} respectively (see \cite{khona_attractor_2022} for a recent review on attractor models of neural computation).
-Crucially, the timescales of the \textit{latent} dynamical system near and on these low-dimensional manifolds are emergent properties of interest, since they govern, for example, how quickly and how stably a network can integrate new input while remembering or forgetting old ones, filter out fast noisy fluctuations to sense slower signals, and receive inputs of different frequencies.\\
+Computational neuroscience has a long-standing interest in the repertoire of network dynamics---and by extension, their timescales---to elucidate how neural circuits perform computations with rich temporal dependencies.
+In classical hand-tuned models, fixed points, line attractors, and limit cycles (\fig\ref{fig:functional}c) are dynamical motifs that can be leveraged for memory~\cite{hopfield_hopfield_1982, lim_balanced_2013}, integration and decision-making~\cite{seung_stability_2000, xjwang_slow_2002, wong_recurrent_2006}, and timing~\cite{buonomano_timing_2003}, respectively (~\cite{khona_attractor_2022}).
+Beyond their geometry, the timescale of latent dynamical systems near these low-dimensional manifolds are also key properties of interest.
+Crucially, those timescales govern how quickly and stably networks can integrate new input while remembering or forgetting old ones, filter out noisy fluctuations to sense slower signals, and multiplex inputs of different frequencies.
+Consistent with hand-tuned models~\cite{vogels_neural_2005}, recent task- and activity-optimized models also exhibit fixed points corresponding to persistent inputs or memories~\cite{mante_context-dependent_2013}, line attractors for tracking slow environmental or behavioral variables~\cite{nair_line_2023,Vinograd2024causal, Liu2024mating, Mountoufaris2024neuropeptide}, and (quasi-)limit cycles traversed at different speeds corresponding to the timing of inputs or outputs~\cite{wang_flexible_2018, beiran_parametric_2021}.

+Not only is the distribution of timescales important for implementing computations, they are useful for identifying dynamical structures in the first place.
+For instance, an asymmetry in the decay time constants of a (locally) linear system (Box~2) is indicative of one slow direction and many fast directions---a line attractor~\cite{Maheswaranathan2019universality, nair_line_2023}.
+Identification of such structures in data-constrained models further enables causal manipulation of the populations involved, closing the loop between theory and experiment in dissecting circuit mechanisms underlying complex behaviors, such as the role of subcortical structures in encoding affect~\cite{Vinograd2024causal, Liu2024mating, Mountoufaris2024neuropeptide}.